henryhayes/openmage-ai-profiler/README.md

 # OpenMage AI Profiler

+> **Understand your Magento 1.x or OpenMage installation in minutes, not hours.**

-> AI-ready diagnostics, architecture analysis and project profiling for Magento 1.x and OpenMage.
+AI-ready diagnostics, architecture analysis and project profiling for Magento Community Edition 1.x and OpenMage LTS.

+---

-## Overview
+# Overview

-OpenMage AI Profiler is a read-only diagnostics and architecture analysis tool for Magento Community Edition 1.x and OpenMage.
+OpenMage AI Profiler is a read-only diagnostics and architecture analysis tool that generates AI-ready reports for Magento Community Edition 1.x and OpenMage installations.

 Unlike traditional diagnostics utilities, its primary purpose is not simply to dump configuration values.
-Instead, it produces structured, AI-friendly reports that explain how an installation is built, how it has been customised, where complexity exists, and which parts of the system are most significant.
+Instead, it analyses an installation and produces structured reports that explain how it is built, how it has been customised, where complexity exists, and which parts of the system are most significant.

-The generated reports are designed to be uploaded into Large Language Models (LLMs) such as ChatGPT, allowing an AI assistant to understand the architecture of an installation before helping with development, debugging or optimisation.
+The generated reports are designed to be uploaded into Large Language Models (LLMs) such as ChatGPT, allowing an AI assistant to understand the architecture of an installation before helping with development, debugging, optimisation or migration.

-The project aims to become the definitive profiling and architectural analysis tool for Magento 1.x and OpenMage.
+The long-term goal is to become the definitive profiling and architectural analysis tool for Magento Community Edition 1.x and OpenMage.

+---

+# Philosophy

+Traditional diagnostics answer the question:

+> **"What is installed?"**

+OpenMage AI Profiler answers the question:

+> **"How is this installation built?"**

+The distinction is important.

+Rather than simply dumping thousands of configuration values, the profiler explains architecture, relationships, customisations, dependencies and complexity.

+The output is designed to minimise ambiguity for both humans and AI systems by grouping related information, identifying architectural patterns and providing context instead of isolated values.

+---

+# Scope

+OpenMage AI Profiler is designed exclusively for:

+- Magento Community Edition 1.7
+- Magento Community Edition 1.8
+- Magento Community Edition 1.9
+- OpenMage LTS

+Magento 2 is **not** currently supported.

 ---